Karno15/Teteturnieje/README.md

 All notable changes to this project will be documented in this file

+## [1.5] - 2023-12-21

+### Changed

+- Big change to logging system
+- Added Logout button
+- You can go back to game after closing your tab
+- Security audit fixes
+- Fixed easter egg error
+- Styling fixes

 ## [1.4] - 2023-12-14

 ### Changed

 - Added bidding on question points
-- Changed the current system of Overal Score (not yet implemented)
+- Changed the current system of Overall Score (not yet implemented)
 - Easter egg!
 Good luck finding it c:

 ## [1.3] - 2023-11-29